Lionsberg/lionsberg-wiki/Lionsberg Community Information/Groups/Game Design/Game Design.md

 ### Fun
 Scientific experiments have concluded that people of all ages are more productive when what they are doing is fun.

+### Trust
+Everyone must be able to trust everyone else to some clearly defined and measurable degree.
+The mearsuring tools must be deeply built in, their values visible everywhere.
+We will optimise it to remove fear and paranoia overall.
+We will measure that, too.

 ### Meaningful
 Most games are merely entertaining or occasionally educational.
 What can set our game apart is that it means something to the player to play it.
 Meeting and collaborating with other players, solving real-world problems, learning skills rarely taught in our education system.